dentarg/auth0-blog/_posts/2018-04-18-slash-webtasks-migrating-to-node-8.markdown

 ## What About Webtask.io

-Our free Serverless platform [Webtask.io](https://webtask.io/) also currently runs on Node 4.
+Our free serverless sandbox [Webtask.io](https://webtask.io/) also currently runs on Node 4.
 Migration to Node 8 is next on our list and is coming soon.
 Keep an eye on this blog for details.

 ## Summary

-Migrating Slash Webtasks to Node 8 opens up a huge set of new features and capibilites.
+Migrating Slash Webtasks to Node 8 opens up a huge set of new features and capabilities.
 The process is fairly simple and painless.
-On April 30th, the Webtasks team will migrate all remaining Node 4 Webtasks to the new Node 8 envoronment.
+Your team can begin migrating your existing tasks today.

-If you encounter any issues migrating your Webtasks, please do not hesitate to contact us.
-You can send a support ticket or join us in our Webtask User Slack.
+If you encounter any issues migrating your Slash Webtasks, please do not hesitate to contact us.
+You can file a support ticket on [Webtask.io](https://webtask.io) or join us in our [Slack](https://skynet.run.webtask.io/webtask-signup).